 At Sharples Primary School we believe that wearing a school uniform promotes a good attitude to schoolwork.
 It is generally accepted that children who look and feel smart are inclined to develop a good attitude toward their work and, therefore, do their best.

 The Governors expect all pupils to wear school uniforms in school.
-The standard school clothing is available at Custom Kit, Blackburn Road, Harrisons, Blackburn Road and Smart Clothing, Ashburner Street, Bolton.
+The standard school clothing is available from Custom Kit ( https://www.customkit.com/collections/sharples-primary-school ), Harrisons, Blackburn Road and Smart Clothing, Ashburner Street, Bolton.
+The school also holds stock of plain purple polo shirts and summer dresses that can be purchased via school office.
+A pre-loved uniform shop is held in school on the last Friday morning of each half term.

-The school uniform consists of Dark grey school style trousers, a dress or skirt, a Purple polo shirt, a Purple sweatshirt/cardigan with the school logo or a plain purple jumper/cardigan, Black shoes or sandals.
+The required school uniform consists of dark grey school style trousers, a dress or skirt, a purple polo shirt, a purple sweatshirt/cardigan with the school logo or a plain purple jumper/cardigan, black shoes (not trainers, books or sandals).
 Hair accessories should be small and purple or black.
 Headscarves are black or grey.
 Lilac purple and white summer school dresses.

-Children are allowed to wear non-uniforms when it is their birthday or on a day nearer to their birthday if it falls on a weekend or school holiday.
+Children are allowed to wear non-uniform when it is their birthday or on a day nearer to their birthday if it falls on a weekend or school holiday.

 Children taking swimming lessons need swimming costumes/trunks and a towel.
 Children with long hair are required to wear a cap.